-2020-21 California State University General Education Pattern for CSU TRANSFER
+2021-22 California State University General Education Pattern for CSUTRA

-NAME/ID# WAJOR The California State University (CSU) General Education Breadth is a pattern of courses that California community college students can follow to satisfy lower-division (freshmen and sophomore) general education requirements at any of 23 CSU campuses.
+General Education Patter 11 10 CSU IK ANSFE :K NAME/ID# MAJOF R The California State University (CSU) General Education Breadth is a pattern of courses that California community college students can follow to satisfy lower-division (freshmen and sophomore) general education requirements at any of 23 CSU campuses.
 This is an unofficial document and is subject to change each year.
 Users should always refer to www.assist.org for the most updated official information.
-REQUIRED PREPARATION FOR THIS MAJOR: NOTE: NOT ALL AREAS OF THIS AGREEMENT ARE REQUIRED FOR ALL MAJORS.
-PLEASE SEE A COUNSELOR.

-MINIMUM REQUIREMENTS TO TRANSFER AS A JUNIOR ARE:

-- Complete at least 60 semester CSU transferable units with a 2.0 GPA (C average) or higher. - Complete one course each from areas A1, A2, A3, and B4 with grades of C- or higher. - Complete at least 30 semester units of general education courses within areas A to E with grades of C or higher

-CSU GE BREADTH CERTIFICATION: Students are strongly encouraged to request a CSU GE Breadth certification when sending their final transcripts to the CSU transfer school of their choosing.
-To request certification of GE completion, students must complete a "CSU GE Certification" form and file it with the Admissions and Records Office.
-A certification of GE completed along with the final transcripts from CCC will be sent to the CSU transfer institution.
-This service may be requested one time only.

-AREA A: ENGLISH LANGUAGE COMMUNICATION AND CRITICAL THINKING

-Complete at least 9 semester units including one course in Areas A1, Area A2 and A3 with grade of 'C-'or higher.
+NOTE: Not all areas of this agreement are required for all majors.
+Please see a counselor.
+REQUII RED PREPARATIO N FOR THIS WAJOR: MINIMUM REQUIREMENTS TO TRANSFER AS A JUNIOR ARE: Complete at least 60 semester CSU transferable units with a 2.0 GPA (C average) or higher.
+Complete one course each from areas A1, A2, A3, and B4 with grades of C- or higher.
+Complete at least 30 semester units of general education courses within areas A to F with grades of C or higher Students certification school of students with the A along with E BREADTH CERT are strongly encourage on when sending their f their choosing.
+To re- must complete a "CSU dmissions and Records on the final transcripts from This service may be re- ged to request a final transcripts quest certification GE CERTIFICAT Office.
+A certifica m CCC will be ser to the CSU transfer of GE completion.
+FION" form and file it tion of GE completed of to the CSU transfer AREA A: ENGLISH LANGUAGE COMMUNICATE Complete at least 9 semester units including one course in Areas A1 ΓΙΟΝ ΑΙ ND CRITICAL T HINKING A1: Oral Communication Completed Course IP Course Planned Course FSI 132: SPCH 120, 128, 141, 160B

-A1: Oral Communication Completed Course IP Course Planned Course ESL 132; SPCH 120, 128, 141, 160B Note: If choosing SPCH 160B a total of 3 units must be completed to satisfy Area A1.
-AREA A2: Written Communication Completed Course IP Course Planned Course ENGL 001A, 001AX AREA A3: Critical Thinking Completed Course IP Course Planned Course ENGL 001C, 002B; PHILO 130; SPCH 121, 121-I
+A1: Oral Communication Completed Course IP Course Planned Course ESL 132; SPCH 120, 128, 141, 160B Note: If choosing SPCH 160B a total of 3 units must be completed to satisfy Area A1 AREA A2: Written Communication Completed Course IP Course Planned Course ENGL 001A, 001AX AREA A3: Critical Thinking Completed Course IP Course Planned Course ENGL 001C, 002B; PHILO 130; SPCH 121, 121-I ĺ